-When GCG001 is used as the Bus Controller in this manner, application logic is required to overcome the inherent delays resulting from the PROFINET interface, which is built into the GCG001 module.
+When GCG001 is used as the Bus Controller in this manner, application logic is required to overcome the inherent delays resulting from Genius devices logging into the new bus connections after a bus-switching event.
+The application must hold the last state of all inputs (analog and discrete) until all devices have logged in and are broadcasting their input data to the PLCs.